sercankulcu/sercankulcu.github.io/_fun/jeux-denfants.md

 I did not expect *Jeux d'enfants* to do anything unusual to me.

-I had not been waiting to see it.
-Nobody had insisted that it would change my life.
-I simply started the film thinking, let’s see what this is.

-For the next hour and a half I did not get up.
-I watched and smoked one cigarette after another.
+I began the film without ceremony and spent the next hour and a half smoking one cigarette after another.
+When it ended, I stood up, moved around the room, and thought that was that.

-When the film ended, nothing happened immediately.

 About ten minutes later, I started crying.

-Not really because of Julien.
-Not really because of Sophie.
+Not because of Julien.

+Not exactly because of Sophie.

-The film had reminded me of **my Sophie**.
+The film had returned someone to me.

-That was not her name, of course.
-But after the film I could not think of her in any other way.

 We had grown up together until I was about eleven.
+At that age, friendship rarely begins with a decision.
+A person simply belongs to the landscape: the same street, the same games, the same arguments, the same expectation that tomorrow will repeat enough of today to feel permanent.

-At that age, you do not understand how temporary the ordinary parts of life can be.
-Someone is simply there.
-You play, argue, laugh, and assume you will see each other again tomorrow.
+Children do not understand how temporary ordinary life is.

-Children rarely imagine an ending to something that has never needed a beginning.

-Then my father was transferred.
+Then my father was transferred and we moved.

-We moved.

-There was no dramatic farewell scene.
-Childhood simply continued in another place.
+There was no final scene worthy of a film.
+No carefully written goodbye.
+Childhood continued in another place, which is how many important endings occur: disguised as logistics.

-Years accumulated quickly: new schools, new friends, university, work, different cities, different people.
-Life is very good at adding things fast enough that you do not always notice what it has removed.

-Eventually I did not know where she lived, what she was doing, or what kind of person she had become.
+New schools, new friends, university, work and different cities accumulated.
+Life is excellent at adding things quickly enough that you do not notice what it has removed.
+Eventually I no longer knew where she lived, what she was doing, or what kind of adult had grown out of the child I remembered.

-There had once been somebody who occupied almost every ordinary day of my childhood.
-Years later, she existed only in memory.

-Then I watched *Jeux d'enfants*.
+Then *Jeux d'enfants* gave memory a face.

-Julien and Sophie have their game: **Cap ou pas cap?** Dare or not dare?

-As children, they create a private language and a world with rules of their own.
-That is what children do.
-The adult world has not yet convinced them that reality must be organized in one particular way.

-The difficulty begins when the children grow older and the game refuses to remain a childhood game.
-Pride, love, fear, and adult consequences enter the same space that once belonged to simple dares.
+Julien and Sophie have their game, *Cap ou pas cap?*—dare or not dare?
+As children they create a private world with rules of their own.
+The difficulty begins when adulthood arrives but the game keeps demanding loyalty to its old logic.
+Pride, desire and fear enter something that once belonged to childhood.

-While watching them, I stopped following only their story.
+While watching, I stopped following only their story.

-Memories began appearing.

-I remembered the strange intimacy of childhood friendships that you never consciously chose.
-There is no moment when you decided to become friends.
-The person simply belonged to the landscape of your life.

-And because there was no beginning, perhaps you never imagined an ending.

-That is one of the cruelties of childhood: you do not know when something is happening for the last time.

-The last game.
-The last walk home.
-The last argument.
-The last ordinary afternoon.

-Nobody tells you to pay attention because you will remember it decades later.

-When my family moved, life changed direction and that was all.
-Perhaps this is why *Jeux d'enfants* affected me so strongly.
-It made me think about people who belong completely to one period of our lives and then disappear from the next.

-Sometimes we lose people because somebody behaved badly.
-Sometimes because of an argument or a choice.

-And sometimes nobody does anything wrong.

-A family moves.
-School ends.
-A job begins.
-A city changes.

-One day you notice that a person who once knew almost everything about your daily life has become someone whose life you know nothing about.
+I began remembering ours.

+There is a special intimacy in childhood friendships because neither person has yet assembled a finished identity.
+You know one another before careers, adult manners, ambitions and the stories people later learn to tell about themselves.

+Years afterward, you may remember a person who no longer exists in exactly that form.

+And they remember a version of you that has also disappeared.

-When I wrote about the film that night, I ended with a confident sentence:
+When I wrote about the film that night, I ended with a sentence I believed completely:

-**Unfortunately, things like this don’t happen in real life.**
+**Unfortunately, things like this don't happen in real life.**

-I believed it.

-Films are allowed to make circles.
-People disappear and return.
-Childhood promises survive for decades.
-Coincidences wait patiently for the right scene.

-Real life seemed less interested in completing its stories.

-So I deleted the film.
-I genuinely did not want to watch it again, even accidentally.
-Once was enough.
-Some films are enjoyable to revisit; others open a door you would rather not keep walking through.
+Then I deleted the film.

+I did not want to watch it again.
+Some films entertain us; others find a room we had forgotten and switch on the light.
-I thought that was the end of the story.

-Months later, Facebook did something it was becoming unexpectedly good at doing in those years: it reconnected people who had vanished from each other’s lives long before the internet became ordinary.
+Months later, Facebook performed one of the minor miracles it was becoming famous for in those years.

 She found me.

 My Sophie.

-After all those years.
+After all that time.

-When I returned to the old entry on October 23, 2010, I had to correct myself.
+I returned to the old post on October 23, 2010 and changed one sentence.

-The first version had said:

-**Unfortunately, things like this don’t happen in real life.**
+The first version had said that things like this do not happen in real life.

-The second version became:
+The second said:

 **Unfortunately, in real life, you never know what will happen.**

 I still prefer the correction.

-We spend a surprising amount of time declaring stories finished.
+We declare stories finished because the alternative is exhausting.
 Someone belongs to the past.
-A door has closed.
-A period of life is over.
-Most of the time, perhaps we are right.
+A city is gone.
+A period is over.
+Most of the time, that classification works.

-But occasionally life continues writing after we have already placed the full stop.

-*Jeux d'enfants* reminded me of somebody I had lost somewhere between childhood and adulthood.
-For one night, that was painful enough to make me wish I had never watched it.
+Occasionally life ignores it.

+The strange thing about memory is that it preserves people without asking whether they will ever return.
+For years, a child from one part of my life existed only in that private archive.

+Then a film opened the file.

-A few months later, life added another sentence.
+A few months later, real life added a page.

-Not a perfect ending.
-Not a tragedy either.

-Just another sentence.

-Films need endings.
+Films require endings.

-Life can be less cooperative.
+Life is less disciplined.